How to be the best at yoga! (Banishing the 4 yoga myths!)

 My Yoga Tip

-I do suggest that you stick with the one class for at least three sessions
+I suggest that you stick with the same class for at least three sessions

-The first time you’re there, you’re accustoming yourself to the teacher’s voice and instruction.
-The second time you’re there, you’re likely to start feeling more comfortable as surroundings become a little bit more familiar, and by the third class you’re either hooked or realise that you’d like to try somewhere else.
+The first time in class, you’re familiarising yourself with the teacher’s voice and instruction.
+On your second attendance you’re likely to feel more comfortable as surroundings become more familiar, and by the third class you’re either hooked or realise you’d like to try somewhere else.

 Yoga Myth #4